DLA Piper (Canada) LLP

 |#17 in weekly profile views out of 218 law firms in Calgary, Alberta|

 |#779 in weekly profile views out of 283,013 total law firms Overall|

 About this office:

 As the Alberta economy has expanded and grown, our Calgary office has maintained an aggressive growth rate and currently provides a broad range of general and specialized legal services.
-Our team of entrepreneurial professionals has exceptional strength in a wide variety of practice areas including Litigation, Advocacy, Securities & Corporate Finance, Administrative, Insolvency, Corporate / Commercial, Environment, International Business Transactions and Employment & Labour.
-The Davis LLP Calgary office opened in 2002.
+Our team of entrepreneurial professionals has exceptional strength in a wide variety of practice areas including Litigation, Securities & Corporate Finance, Administrative, Restructuring, Corporate, Environment, International Trade, Regulatory and Government Affairs, and Employment.

 Our Calgary office continues to expand its service offerings to fulfill the business needs of clients within Calgary and the surrounding areas.
-In addition to working with other Davis offices across Canada and in Tokyo, our Calgary office maintains a close working relationship with our Edmonton office, allowing us to provide 'Alberta-based' legal expertise.
+In addition to working with other DLA Piper (Canada) LLP offices across Canada, our Calgary office maintains a close working relationship with our Edmonton office, allowing us to provide 'Alberta-based' legal expertise.
 This working relationship reflects our commitments to our clients in a wide variety of industries including oil and gas, oilfield services and mining.